j0eyv/CUEM/README.md

 - Retrieves the current user's group memberships using Microsoft Graph.
 - Adds, updates, or removes registry keys based on the user's group memberships and the configuration.
 - Logs actions such as creating, setting, or removing registry keys.
-- Priority handling for situations with conflicting actions (e.g. same registry key or values)
+- Priority handling for situations with conflicting actions (e.g. same registry key or values).

+### 2.3.4.
+Deploy-Executables
+- Reads application executables from `Config.xml`.
+- Retrieves the current user's group memberships using Microsoft Graph.
+- Launched applications (executables) in user context.
+- Logs actions such as applications being launched.
+- Supports File/Launch arguments.

+### 2.3.5.
+Deploy-FileActions
+- Reads file-actions from `Config.xml`.
+- Retrieves the current user's group memberships using Microsoft Graph.
+- Can copy/move/delete and rename files based
+- Logs actions such as renamed, deleted, moved or copied files

+### 2.3.6.
+Deploy-Printers (TBA.
+Roadmap)
+- Reads printer-actions such as add or remove from `Config.xml`.
+- Retrieves the current user's group memberships using Microsoft Graph.
+- Add or remove printer queues from user session
+- Logs actions such as which printer is being added or removed

 ## 2.4.
 Execution